d-ries/linux-essentials/xx_additional_exercises/io_redirection/100_solutions.md

 <br/>![](images/2022-08-15-15-34-12.png)

 ## Task 8
-Execute the command “ls /*”, from the result and any error messages only keep the lines with the word “root”.
-For example there should not be a line “lost+found”
+Execute the command "ls /*", from the result and any error messages only keep the lines with the word "root".
+For example there should not be a line "lost+found"

 <br/>![](images/2022-08-15-15-34-26.png)

 ## Task 9
 Extra challenge:
-From the last command, only send the error messages with the text “root” to the file ~/root-errors.log
+From the last command, only send the error messages with the text "root" to the file ~/root-errors.log

 <br/>![](images/2022-08-15-15-34-46.png)